Primary Advisor/Dissertation Chair

 Immersion Education; Program Monitoring and Assessment

 Neukirch, Jessica Wallace, "Monitoring Program Effectiveness & Educational Outcomes for Minority-Language Students in Two-Way Spanish Immersion Programs" (2020).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4507.

 School of Education Student Capstone Theses and Dissertations